|

 INSIDE YOUR HEART

-The heart contains four chambers.
+Chambers and Valves of the Heart The heart contains four chambers.
 The heart pumps blood by contracting (squeezing blood out of its chambers) and relaxing (allowing blood to enter its chambers).
 The two upper chambers are called the atria.
 They receive blood returning from the body through veins.
 The two atria contract with only a small amount of force, sending the blood to the ventricles; the ventricles are the muscular, lower chambers of the heart.
 The ventricles contract with greater force, delivering blood to the body via your arteries.
 The right ventricle pumps blood to the lungs.
 Of all the chambers in the heart, the left ventricle does the greatest amount of work.
 Powerful contraction of the left ventricle sends oxygen-rich blood to all of the body’s organs.
+The heart also has four valves.
+Their purpose is to ensure that blood flows only in one direction.
+The heart’s valves open at the appropriate times to allow forward flow of blood, then close to prevent back-flow of blood.
+The mitral and tricuspid valves control the flow of blood from the atria to the ventricles.
+The aortic and pulmonic valves control the flow of blood out of the ventricles.
+The image below shows the chambers and valves of the heart. |

 Circulation Through the Body